Conditions of Carriage

-Luggage is defined as articles, effects and other personal property that is necessary or appropriate for wear, use, comfort or convenience in connection with air travel, whether checked in the cargo compartment or carried in the passenger compartment.
+Baggage is defined as articles, effects and other personal property that is necessary or appropriate for wear, use, comfort or convenience in connection with air travel, whether checked in the cargo compartment or carried in the passenger compartment.
 All baggage is subject to inspection.
-Check luggage will be accepted for transportation only on flights on which you are traveling.
-Seaborne will not accept luggage whose size, weight, or character makes it unsuitable for transportation on the aircraft as determined by Seaborne.
+Check baggage will be accepted for transportation only on flights on which you are traveling.
+Seaborne will not accept baggage whose size, weight, or character makes it unsuitable for transportation on the aircraft as determined by Seaborne.

 CHECKING YOUR BAG

-Your name must appear on all luggage.
-Luggage will not be checked:
+Your name must appear on all baggage.
+Baggage will not be checked:

 - To a city not on your routing